alexj/gridminders/PHASES.md

 # GridMinders App: Change Strategy & Phases

+## Project Infrastructure
+- [✔] Converted app to a proper Xcode project structure (no duplicate or legacy files)
+- [✔] Fixed build and linker issues (no more dynamic library output, app builds and runs as a true macOS app)
+- [✔] Configured Info.plist with NSRemindersUsageDescription
+- [✔] Added and configured Reminders entitlement in .entitlements file
+- [✔] Debugged and verified Reminders permission prompt and access

 ## Overview
 This document outlines a phased strategy for implementing the planned changes to the GridMinders app.
 Each phase is broken down into actionable items to ensure a smooth and maintainable rollout.